Bretto/profiles/README.md

 - delete needs to remove the pics form storage
 - load img only when scroll into view
 - security rules storage and db
+- fix the card component header and img size so they are all same size